Zilliqa/zil-ecosystem/projects/tyron-network/project.md

 ---
 name: TYRON Network
-description: A network of self-sovereign identities (SSI) made of user-owned smart contracts.
-A SSI includes a digital wallet and a decentralized identity to give you complete control over your data and finances.
+description: A network of decentralized identities that centres the control of information around you, the user.
+Your SSI has a Web3 wallet to give you complete control over your data and finance, powered by the online security of Zilliqa and W3C Decentralized Identifiers (DIDs).
 categories: wallet,defi,stablecoin,token,dao,governance
 status: Live
 website: https://www.tyron.network/